adinatan/fastpeakfind/README.md

 Optional Outputs:

  cent        a 1xN vector of coordinates of peaks (x1,y1,x2,y2,...
- [cent cm]   in addition to cent, cm is a binary matrix  of size(d)
-             with 1's for peak positions. (not supported in the the weighted centroid sub-pixel resolution method)
+ [cent cm]   in addition to cent, cm is a binary matrix  of size(d) with 1's for peak positions. (not supported in the weighted centroid sub-pixel resolution method)

 Example: